Date last walked: October 2022

 We once arrived back here after dark (having missed that turn onto the footpath at 4 hours!) and were welcomed by scops owls calling all around us.
 Magical.

-Bird List – November 2015: Blackbird, Blackcap, Chaffinch, Chukar, Coal Tit, Collared Dove, Great Tit, Greenfinch, Hooded Crow, Jay, Kestrel, Magpie, Robin, Sardinian Warbler, Short-toed treecreeper, Song Thrush, Spotted Flycatcher.
+Birds seen on this walk: Blackbird, Blackcap, Chaffinch, Chukar, Coal Tit, Collared Dove, Cyprus Wheatear, Great Tit, Greenfinch, Hooded Crow, Jay, Kestrel, Magpie, Robin, Sardinian Warbler, Short-toed treecreeper, Song Thrush, Spotted Flycatcher.